Joshua861/popup-hell/README.md

 # Popup hell

-I intend to create a webpage that is extremely bloated with pop-ups.
-This project aims to explore the limits of web design by intentionally overloading the page with an excessive number of pop-up elements.
+This is a project that focuses on creating an excessively bloated webpage filled with numerous pop-ups.
+The goal is to push the boundaries of web design by intentionally overloading the page with an overwhelming amount of pop-up elements.